robertmsale/ClientServerChatApp/README.md

 ./build-and-start.sh # [build folder] [session name] <- optionals
 ```

-This will build the project using CMake and fire up a tmux session with 1 server and 2 client panes automatically.
+This will build the project using CMake and fire up a tmux session with 1 server (port 33420) and 2 client panes automatically.
 It also enables mouse control for tmux to make it *even easier* 😁 also by running this script, if you detach `CTRL+b d` from the session it will automatically kill the session for you.

 If `tmux` is not installed it will skip that part entirely.